NNDB

 Terry Burnham ...
 Susie (age 6)

 John Vivyan ...
-Young man
+Young Man

 Lee Goodman ...
 Photographer

 Ann Robinson ...
-Showgirl
+Show Girl

 Troy Donahue ...
 Frankie

 Sandra Gould ...
-Annette (receptionist)
+Receptionist

 David Tomack ...
-Mr. McKenney
+Burly Man

 Joel Fluellen ...
 Minister

 Jack Weston ...
-Tom (stage manager)
+Tom (Stage Manager)

 Billy House ...
 Fat Man